layzyidiot/e-sw/new-scene.md

 > [!TIP]
 > The box collider you see is actually the position of the doors , If you are planning to add a custom terminal in the first room , it is recommended to drag the prefab of the real first room under the fake first room to make it a child and set its rotation and position to 0 0 0 and then work with it as if it were a preview, afterwards just delete the room and keep the fake one

->[!TIP]
->
->If you want to modify the First Room itself you can:
->
->1.Place the First Room prefab from ULTRAKILL assets and unpack it.
->
->2.Create a gameobject "Player_2" as a child of the "Player" gameobject and with a addressable replacer set to "FirstRoom Player Only".
-Uncheck the "Destroy This" booleans. ***Make sure its rotation and position are equal to 0***.
->
->3.Move the created gameobject outside of "Player" and delete the "Player".
->
->4.Place a "PlayerUtilities" gameobject as a child of "Player_2" with a "PlayerUtilities" component.
->
->5.Place a "Object Activator" component to the "Player_2" and put "PlayerUtilities" to the "On Activate" with a "DisablePlayer()"
->
->-Spelar

 ---